djgrove/lyrassist/README.md

 # LyrAssist

-LyrAssist is a lyrics generation tool that uses a Markov chain to
+LyrAssist is a web app that uses a Markov Chain model to produce song lyrics in the style of a particular artist.

 ## Getting Started